 Teaching with Primary Sources Eastern Region at Waynesburg University provides free professional development and classroom materials for K-12 educators and pre-service teachers that support the effective use of primary sources and TPS-related materials from the Library of Congress' vast digital collections.
 Professional development activities under the TPS program include: TPS Foundations, TPS Across the Curriculum, and TPS Coaches.
 K-12 educators are welcome to participate in any or all workshops offered by TPS Consortium members, depending on their interests.

-TPS Foundations supports educators in using the Library’s collections of millions of digitized primary sources to enrich students’ critical thinking and analysis skills.
+TPS BASICS supports educators in using the Library’s collections of millions of digitized primary sources to enrich students’ critical thinking and analysis skills.

 TPS Across the Curriculum